MaxValue/Terpene-Profile-Parser-for-Cannabis-Strains/README.md

 ## Description
 This repository contains:
+* A folder for each online database which displays test results about the terpene profile of cannabis strains.
+These folders usually contain:
-* A web crawler to download lab test results of different cannabis strains as HTML-pages from [Analytical360](http://archive.analytical360.com)
+  * A web crawler to download lab test results of different cannabis strains from the database
   * A parser to extract the actual terpene profile from each of those HTML-pages as CSV-list
   * The CSV list of extracted terpene profiles
   * If some data points could not be extracted also an assortment of files where the extraction of a specific datapoint failed

+## FAQ
+### What are Terpenes?
+What is a Terpene?
+A terpene is a chemical compound which can have physiological effects on the human body.
+It can make you sleepy, awake, more concentrated, relaxed or less anxious.
+Read more [on Wikipedia](https://en.wikipedia.org/wiki/Terpene).
+[This page](https://tandcsurf.github.io/terpeneuses/) has some information which is also useful.
+### What is a Terpene Profile?
+A terpene profile is a listing of terpenes present in a biological sample.
+This project is only concerned with specific terpenes such as Linalool, Caryophyllene oxide, Myrcene, beta-Pinene, Limonene, Terpinolene, alpha-Pinene, Humulene and Caryophyllene, but Linalool, beta-Pinene, Limonene, alpha-Pinene are the most important ones.
+Also we are only interested in the terpene profile of strains from the species [Cannabis sativa](https://en.wikipedia.org/wiki/Cannabis_sativa).
+### What is a cannabis strain?
+What is a strain?
+A strain is like a dog breed.
+As dogs all belong to the same species, but can look really different to each other, we distinguish them by breed.
+This is the same for Cannabis: There are several "breeds" and each one of them has different effects on the human physiology/psyche.
+Also strains/breeds were emphasized by humans, not by nature.
+### So what is this all about?
+What sense makes all of this?
+Research suggests that Cannabis sativa can (in the right circumstances) have positive (reduce/cure depression/anxiety, improve concentration, help with sleep problems) effects on the human body.
+The thing is: Each strain acts differently on the body and we do not know which acts in what way, because the plant is illegal in most countries currently.
+This results in a lot of incorrect information spreading about which strain acts in what way and even which plant is actually belonging to a specific strain.
+This produces a number of problems:
+Many samples are therefore labelled incorrectly, many samples weren't raised under controlled lab conditions which produces very varying results and the devices for testing the samples are somewhat (really) expensive.

+The good part is that in some countries it is not illegal or at least legal enough to conduct scientific research on it.
+Some of those research institutions (or labs) publish their chemical analysis results of the different samples online.
+This data is not really machine readable (to analyse it further) but it can be extracted using modern web crawling.
+By building statistical models we can filter away the incorrect data from the differing growing conditions of the samples.
+In the future a sort-of search engine is planned to search by terpene profile which gives you a sorted list of fitting strains.

 ## How to use
-### The web crawler
-This crawler utilizes [Scrapy](https://scrapy.org/) to go through all search results of the string `" "`.
-You will need:
-* Python3: `sudo apt-get install python3 python3-pip`
-* Scrapy:  `python3 -m pip install scrapy`

-The crawler can be run like this:
-`scrapy run weed_spider`

-It will produce a folder called `database_dump` containing all sample pages counting upwards in order of their download.

-### The parser
-This parser runs multiple XPath queries and RegEx expressions to find the wanted data in those HTML-files.
-You can run it like this:
-`python3 clean_data.py database_dump/ -d`

-If you use the shown `-d` option you will be informed of any piece of data which gets extracted and every error which occurs during the extraction process.
-After this is done you will have `results.csv` file and (if some extractions failed) a number of other files containing filenames where some datapoints couldn't be extracted.

-### The database
-The database contains the following fields/columns/datapoints:
-* Test Result UID: The UID provided by Analytical360 labs.
-If it couldn't be extracted an artificial one is generated to provide reliable distinction between samples.
-* Test Result Name: The name of the sample.
-Most often this is the name of the provided strain.
-* Test Result Date: The date when this test was run.
-We expect this to be always in american format in the source files.
-Gets converted to ISO-8601.
-* Provider: The name of the company which provided this sample.
-* Linalool: The percentage amount of Linalool present in this sample.
-* Caryophyllene oxide: The percentage amount of Caryophyllene oxide present in this sample.
-* Myrcene: The percentage amount of Myrcene present in this sample.
-* beta-Pinene: The percentage amount of beta-Pinene present in this sample.
-* Limonene: The percentage amount of Limonene present in this sample.
-* Terpinolene: The percentage amount of Terpinolene present in this sample.
-* alpha-Pinene: The percentage amount of alpha-Pinene present in this sample.
-* Humulene: The percentage amount of Humulene present in this sample.
-* Caryophyllene: The percentage amount of Caryophyllene present in this sample.
-* TERPENE-TOTAL: The total percentage amount of terpenes present in this sample.
+See the regarding folders' README.md file for instructions.

+## How to contribute
+Let me know if:
+* I missed some data
+* There is an online database i haven't noticed
+* The scientific information to explain the project is wrong

+As with all those points: Please provide sources/proofs that your information (query, link, scientifc sources) is more valid than the present one.

 ## Project history
 The idea for this project comes from Paul Fuxjäger who wants to find high quality medical cannabis for new health treatment options.
-The code was written by Max Fuxjäger.
+The code for extracting and cleaning the data was written by Max Fuxjäger.

 ## Copyright
 Have fun.
 We hope you can use this data to do good for humanity.